Avions Voisin: After the Second World War

-After the war the business was nationalised in the political turmoil and the Government installed directors who did not continue the original engineering traditions.
+After the war, the business was nationalised in the political turmoil and the government installed directors who did not continue the original engineering traditions.
 The Voisin business was integrated into that of its principal creditor, engine supplier Gnome & Rhône which was in turn nationalised in 1945 to form the basis for what now became the state-directed SNECMA business.

 Voisin presented a "Biscooter Voisin" at the 1950 Paris Motorcycle and Bicycle Show, a voiturette intended for the impoverished age, with a front-mounted 125 cc engine from Gnome & Rhône.
 The aluminium-bodied vehicle had a three-speed transmission with a secondary gear and did not require a driver's license.
 The company failed to proceed with the Biscooter and instead mandated a Mr. Moglia, previously employed by Hotchkiss to develop an alternative voiturette.
 Moglia's design appeared at the 1952 Paris Motor Show fitted with the same Gnome & Rhône engine, but on Moglia's design the engine was moved to the rear of the little vehicle.
 The braking and suspension systems were also quite different.
 The Moglia design was presented as the new "Biscooter Voisin", a nomenclature which at least one commentator found "abusive".

-The vehicle, renamed Biscúter, was adapted for Spanish conditions and about 12,000 were produced in Catalonia between 1953 and 1960.
+The vehicle, renamed Biscúter, was adapted for Spanish conditions and about 12,000 were produced in Catalonia by Spanish firm Autonacional S.A. under license from Voisin between 1953 and 1960.